Looking Back

 Reminiscing

 I visited with my 92-year-old Dad and two of his friends of the same age group.
 They found it really interesting and spent most of the time reminiscing about their own experiences in the 1950s.
-Like many women of that era, my mother used to make her own dresses, and we all recognized some of the fabrics on display that she had worn in dresses and skirts, aprons, and even made curtains from.
+Like many women of that era, my mother used to make her own dresses, and we all recognized some of the fabrics on display that she had worn in dresses and skirts, aprons, and even curtains.

 While the exhibition was great to look at, there was the added bonus of awakening many positive feelings in the visiting audience.
 To me, this is a real sign of a successful project.